WhackAttacks/bbw-cms/src/inv/2022-09-02-slogan-for-front-page.md

 ---
 title: Slogan for front page
-description: The slogan goes here whatever the fuck it is.
+description: The slogan goes here
 author: Kobi with an I
 date: 2022-09-02T20:15:37.248Z
 tags: